GHB/GBL

 Friends should always look out for each other – if someone is suffering negative effects, seek medical assistance immediately.
 If they cannot be roused, put them into the recovery position until you can get help.

-No. Many overdoses, deaths and harmful consequences have occurred with just GHB and GBL alone, although taking it with alcohol does radically increase the risks.
+Many overdoses, deaths and harmful consequences have occurred with just GHB and GBL alone, although taking it with alcohol does radically increase the risks.
 People can develop severe addictions to GHB and GBL too.

-Is GHB/GBL good for bodybuilding?
+GHB/GBL is good for bodybuilding

 GHB and GBL are probably not effective ways of achieving bodybuilding aims.
 It is certainly not worth the risks of trying it out.